matthewtolman/zig_csv/README.md

 ZCSV is a CSV parser and writer library.
 The goal is to provide both writers and parsers which are allocation free while also having a parser which does use memory allocations for a more developer-friendly interface.

+This parser does allow for CRLF and LF characters to be inside quoted fields.
+It also interprets both unquoted CRLF and unquoted LF characters as newlines.
+CR characters without a following LF character is considered an invalid line ending.

-Note: All parsers do operate line-by-line for all operations, including validation.
+Note: All parsers do operate either line-by-line or field-by-field for all operations, including validation.
 This means that partial reads may happen when the first several rows of a file are valid but there is an error in the middle.

 ```zig
 // Basic usage writing